01 October, 2024

 Questions from the audience focussed on street-level design and diverse retail environments.
 Some zeroed into questions about the meaning of 'public': which spaces were in fact open to the wider public, as opposed to residents of the new towers?
 How, for example, would the rooftop urban agriculture be a public space as advertised?
 Framing constraints to questions of zoning, seemed to preclude discussions of housing.

 Further properties that were set aside for Sidewalk Labs’ IDEA District on Villier’s Island are now being re-landscaped to allow for a new mouth to the Don River.
 Massive amounts of land have been pushed around, ecological studies of wildlife have been completed, and bridges and bike lanes installed.
-According to Waterfront Toronto at a public information session on March 26, circa 80% of the land is publicly owned, and once the landscaping is complete a new residential district will be built featuring several more towers, a school, a “site for ceremony”, and plenty of green space.
+According to Waterfront Toronto at a public information session on March 26, circa 80% of the land is publicly owned, and once the landscaping is complete a new residential district will be built featuring several more towers, a school, a “site for ceremony” (for the non-seculars?), and plenty of green space.

 Re-landscaping the Don River (Carr 2024)